 When you’re seeking to invest in real estate for the long term, buying rental properties and putting money into real estate investment trusts (REITs) can be great ways to build wealth.
 Both options have their own share of advantages and disadvantages, and you’ll need to decide which one is best for you.
-Lets take a closer look.
+Lets take a closer look at the pros and cons of both investment strategies when comparing REITs vs rental property.

 Buying Rental Properties: An Active Approach